DevCycleHQ/cli/docs/variables.md

   --name=<value>         Human readable name --type=<option>        The type of variable
                          <options: String|Boolean|Number|JSON>
+  --variations=<value>   Set a value for this variable in each variation of the associated feature.
+Should be a JSON
+                         object with the keys being variation keys.

 GLOBAL FLAGS
   --auth-path=<value>         Override the default location to look for an auth.yml file